s311354/Sphinx-C_plus_plus-Practice/README.md

 This library is the C++ version of Leetcode quiz.
 It is used for the Sphinx documentation tutorial specifically.

-It is strongly recommneded to read [Breathe](https://breathe.readthedocs.io/en/latest/)’s documentation, which providds a bridge between the Sphinx and Doxygen documentation systems.

 ### Plot ###

 This tutorial used a simple c++ project (Leetcode Sample Project) to demonstrates how to use Sphinx to generate HTML-based documents.
 The generatd documents look like the picture below.